Background pattern

 • Increased urine output.

-• Hypokalemia: low potassium levels in the blood that can cause muscle weakness,
+• Hypokalemia: low potassium level in the blood, which can cause muscle weakness, contractions, or abnormal heart rhythm.

 • Restlessness.

-• Abnormal muscle movements or rigidity.
+• Abnormal muscle movements or stiffness.

-• Akathisia (involuntary movements of the muscles).
+• Akathisia (involuntary muscle movements).

 • Visual disturbances.